mpcsource/mpcsource/README.md

 - 💬 Ask me about games and programming.
 - 📫 How to reach me: email me!
 - 😄 Pronouns: He/him.
-- ⚡ Fun fact: I play chess since I was at least 8.
+- ⚡ Fun fact: I play chess since I was at least 8 and I'm not very good at it.